xenit-eu/helm-alfresco/README.md

 * Required: false
 * Default: false
-* Description: Enable OpenTelemetry agent for JMX metrics collection
+* Description: Enable JMX metrics creation in ActiveMQ.
+Once enabled, the metrics can be picked up by providing a java-instrumentation annotation to the .mq.podAnnotations

 ### Postgresql